Travel From Kathmandu to Everest Base Camp

 Packing list: thick socks, gloves, slippers, down jacket, vacuum cup, stove, emergency medicine, wet paper towels, sunscreen, sun hat, bags, ebook/map, sticks, sleeping bags, camera, charger, backup battery, and so on.

 Budget: around $150 per day.
 Expenses include trekking permits, air tickets (currently around 350 US dollars for round-trip tickets between Kathmandu and Lukla), daily necessities, the cost of guides and backpackers, accommodation, and so on.

-Guide/Porter: Not a must, but a good English-guide is a key to Nepalese culture.
+Guide/Porter: Not a must, but a good English guide is key to Nepalese culture.
 Most travel packages include porter fees.
 Many tea restaurants offer Sherpas guide services.
-It is recommended to hire at least one porter if you are older, no hiking experience, prone to high altitude sickness, or single girls.
+It is recommended to hire at least one porter if you are older, without hiking experience or prone to high altitude sickness.
 Please note, an extra 15% as the tip should be added based on the service fee.